-In this post, we’ll present answers to common questions that you may have about life insurance premiums and IRS regulations this tax season.
+In this post, we’ll present answers to common questions that you may have about life insurance premiums and IRS regulations.

-Life Insurance Premiums Paid by Individuals Are Not Deductible
+Q: Are Life Insurance Premiums Paid by Individuals Tax Deductible?

-According to the IRS, life insurance premiums are personal expenses that are not eligible for deduction.
+A: No. According to the IRS, life insurance premiums are personal expenses that are generally not eligible for deduction.
 There are a few exceptions to note:

 Alimony Payments: If a spouse is ordered to pay alimony in a divorce case, a life insurance policy may be purchased to ensure that payments will continue if he or she dies.
 These life insurance premiums are tax deductible.

 Charity-Owned Life Insurance: You can make cash gifts to equal the premium amount of a new life insurance policy insuring your life, owned by a charity.
 An income tax deduction is available for the amount of the cash given directly to the charity to cover the policy premium on your life.
-There must be a insurable loss to the charity when naming it as the owner and beneficiary of a policy.
+As with all life insurance policies, there must be a insurable loss to the charity when naming it as the owner and beneficiary of a policy.

 Are you wondering what other types of insurance premiums can (and cannot) be deducted on your 2017 personal tax returns?

-Business owners may wish to review IRS Publication 535 (2017) Business Expenses.
+Business owners may wish to review IRS Publication 535.

 » Compare: Term life insurance quotes

-Some Life Insurance Premiums Can Be Deductible as a Business-Related Expense
+Q: Can Life Insurance Premiums Be Deductible as a Business-Related Expense?

 You may deduct life insurance premiums covering your officers and employees if you aren’t directly or indirectly named as a beneficiary under the contract.